Master of Finance: Essentials of the financial rules in Horizon 2020 and Horizon Europe

 - Can I report indirect costs?
 If not, why not?

-At the end of this webinar, you will get a complete picture of the key issues of finances in H2020 and HEU.
+Identify the key issues of finances in H2020 and HE.

 Who we are